-Popularly known as the gateway to the Lakshadweep, you’re bound to visit Agatti Island on your trip to the Lakshadweep given that practically all boat traffic from the mainland docks at the wharf at Agatti.
+Popularly known as the gateway to the Lakshadweep, you’re bound to visit Agatti Island on your trip to the Lakshadweep given that practically all boat traffic from the mainland docks at the wharf ends at Agatti.
 Furthermore, Agatti is the only island in the Lakshadweep island group that maintains a fully functional domestic airport with departures to Cochin and Bangalore.
-At a little below 4 square kilometers big, Agatti island is a small one with just 2 resorts.
+At a little below 4 square kilometres big, Agatti Island is a small one with just 2 resorts.
 A narrow road helps tourists get around the island and the best way to do that is to hire a bike.

-The people of Lakshadweep are famous for their sea food preparations and the island has some of the best Tuna catch in the world!
+The people of Lakshadweep are famous for their seafood preparations and the island has some of the best tuna catch in the world.
 The only possible downside of Agatti Island is the fact that they do not allow alcohol consumption on the entire island.
 From Agatti, one can visit Bangaram Island, another famous tourist hotspot and the only island in the Lakshadweep island group that allows alcohol consumption.